 The increased personal self-confidence.

-Smile is a relatively new procedure.
-As at January 2013 there were only approximately 40 centers worldwide able to perform Smile procedures – Optimed Eye and Laser Clinic being one.
-However, surgeons who use this procedure and patients that have undergone this treatment are generally very happy with the results, as outlined above.
+SMILE is a relatively new procedure.
+As at January 2013 there were only approximately 40 centers worldwide able to perform SMILE procedures – Optimed Eye and Laser Clinic being one.
+As we strive to offer our patients the very best available in the market, we acquired the latest laser suite from Zeiss in 2023 and are now able to offer SMILE Pro, which is an enhancement to the original procedure.

-Because of its extremely high precision and sophistication, Femtosecond laser equipment is considerably more expensive than excimer lasers, which affects the cost of a Smile treatment.
+Because of its extremely high precision and sophistication, Femtosecond laser equipment is considerably more expensive than excimer lasers, which affects the cost of a SMILE Pro treatment.
 Many patients nevertheless regard its advantages sufficiently important to choose it instead of one of the other laser alternatives.

 Some Myths Explained